sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 ## Key Differences from Traditional Tech Meetups

-**Not Demo Days**: We don't showcase pre-built work - we build together from scratch
+**Not Demo Days**: We don't showcase personal pre-built work - we build together from scratch
-**Not Networking Events**: Our focus is on creating and shipping something new each sunday.
-Everyone must come to ship something, not just 'hangout'.
+**Not Networking Events**: Our focus is on creating and shipping something new each sunday, not just making new connections.
+This is not a recruitment event.
+**Not Hangout Space**: Everyone must come to ship something each sunday and contribute to a team, not just 'hangout & vibe'.
 **Not Educational Workshops**: Learning happens through doing, not presentations
 **Not Individual**: Everything is team-based with minimum 3-person teams
 **Not Optional**: Shipping requirements and full-day commitment are non-negotiable